duckduckgo/tracker-blocklists/web/EXAMPLES.md

 	      b.
 If there are rule `options`, do any of the domains and request types match this request?[^1]

-	      - No: Don't block[^2]
+	      - No: Continue to next rule
-	      - Yes: Continue to next step
+	      - Yes: Continue to next step (C below)

           c.
 If there are rule `exceptions`, do any of the domains and request types match this request?[^1]